 If you believe a loved one is at risk for a stroke, it’s always a good idea to talk to your doctor about strategies for lowering their risk.
 You may also want to consider the assistance of an in-home caregiver who can help you and a loved one manage risk factors at home.

 The expert caregivers at Hired Hands Homecare have been serving seniors and their families since 1994, providing outstanding in-home care services, dementia care, care management, and hospice support.
-To learn more about why we’re the top provider of Walnut Creek senior home care, contact us online or give us a call at 866-940-4343.
+To learn more about working with a highly trained caregiver in Petaluma and the nearby areas, contact us online or give us a call at 866-940-4343.
 We’re happy to answer any questions you may have or set up a free in-home consultation at any time.
 To learn about all of the communities where we provide care, please visit our Service Area page.